ParasBedi298/MAE-for-rectangular-images/README.md

-This is a adaptation of original code - https://github.com/facebookresearch/mae; to be able to work on rectangular images
+This is an adaptation of original code - https://github.com/facebookresearch/mae; to be able to work on rectangular images, since the original version just took square images.
+Also, the code is adapted to work on current pytorch and timm versions.
 <br>